Arboricultural Impact Assessment (AIA) in Merseyside

 FAQ - AIA in Merseyside

-Why are Arboricultural Impact Assessments required for development in Merseyside?
+Why are Arboricultural Impact Assessments important for developments in Merseyside?

-How does an Arboricultural Impact Assessment support planning decisions in Merseyside?
+When is an Arboricultural Impact Assessment required in Merseyside?